Republicans Might Lose The Senate Because Of Donald Trump, GOP Pollster Says

 “And I’m afraid and I believe that those two Republicans may well lose on the 5th of January because of what the president is doing right now.”

 Luntz was referring to Georgia’s GOP incumbents in the Senate race, David Perdue and Kelly Loeffler.
-A SurveyUSA poll from just two weeks before the 2020 presidential race showed the pair falling behind their Democratic challengers — Jon Ossoff and Raphael Warnock.
+A SurveyUSA poll from just two weeks before the 2020 presidential race showed the pair falling behind their Democratic challengers, Jon Ossoff and Raphael Warnock.

 The Republican pollster isn’t the only one to speculate about the impact Trump’s behavior will have on the party.
 In a piece for Slate, William Saletan argued that Trump’s attempt to overturn the results of the 2020 election could have a significant impact on the suburban voters in Georgia who allegedly swung the state to Joe Biden and will purportedly determine who wins the runoffs.